cooperhewitt/what-would-micah-say/README.md

 ## Where do I get an access token?

-You can create yourself an access token using the Cooper-Hewitt's ["Create yourself an API access token (like magic!)"](https://collection.cooperhewitt.org/api/oauth2/authenticate/like-magic/) webpage.
+You can create yourself an access token using the Cooper-Hewitt's handy ["Create yourself an API access token (like magic!)"](https://collection.cooperhewitt.org/api/oauth2/authenticate/like-magic/) webpage.

 ## See also